 The Board of Trustees encourages communications from division, section and committee chairpersons.
 Reports on activities, suggestions for action and recommendations for formal policy are always welcome and should be sent to Paula Saha, psaha@njsba.com.
-Reports of the various NJSBA entities may also be posted at njsba.com under NJSBA Reports.
-Send a copy of your report in an electronic file to bstraczynski@njsba.com for posting.

-Divisons, sections and committees will also be asked to complete a report on their activities midway through the year.
+Divisions, sections and committees will also be asked to complete a report on their activities midway through the year.